TaylorSwiftNet: Taylor Driven Temporal Modeling for Swift Future Frame Prediction: Experiments

 \textbf{Long-term Forecasting.} In this experiment, we explore the long-term future forecasting capability of our TaylorSwiftNet.
-We use the same setup as in the previous experiments for the Moving MNIST dataset, but instead of predicting for the future temporal horizon of 10 frames, we predict 70 frames, i.e., evaluating far beyond the prediction range seen during training.
-We therefore evaluate our model in a partially auto-regressive mode where we directly forecast the first 10 frames and feed them back to predict the next 10 frames.
+We use the same setup as in the previous experiments for the Moving MNIST dataset, but instead of predicting for the future temporal horizon of 10 frames we predict 70 frames, i.e., evaluating far beyond the prediction range seen during training.
+We, therefore, evaluate our model in a partially auto-regressive mode where we directly forecast the first 10 frames and feed them back to predict the next 10 frames.
 In other words, we do a Taylor approximation every 10 frames.
 For comparison, we also perform the Taylor approximation every 7, 5, 2, and each frame.
 The latter is a standard auto-regressive setting.

-As it can be seen in Fig.~\ref{fig:longterm}, performing the Taylor approximation every 10 frames performs best for predicting long-term unseen future frames.
+As it can be seen in Fig.~\ref{fig:longterm}, performing the Taylor approximation every 10 frames performs best for forecasting longer sequences of future frames.
 In contrast, the accuracy of the standard auto-regressive setting where the frames are predicted frame-by-frame performs worst.
 The reason for such a fast drop in accuracy is due to the error propagation through the recursive steps.
-The models with the longer step size need less auto-regressive steps while the models with shorter step size need more auto-regressive steps.
+The models with the longer step size need fewer auto-regressive steps while the models with shorter step sizes need more auto-regressive steps.
 This shows that approaches that forecast frames frame-by-frame suffer from error propagation and are not suitable to forecast longer sequences.

-\textbf{Continuous Prediction.} Since our model forecasts frames using a continuous representation, we do not need to stick to the framerate of the observation.
-In Fig.~\ref{fig:continuous}, we show qualitative results on Moving MNIST for the future temporal steps $t{+}\tau \in \{11, 11.3, 11.6, ...,20.6\}$, i.e., we increase the framerate by $1/0.3$.
-Note that we do not re-train our model for this experiment.
-As it can be seen, our TaylorSwiftNet smoothly predicts intermediate frames.
-The sharp digits and their accurate location clearly demonstrate the continuous temporal modeling capability of our model.

-For better evaluating the continuous prediction capability of our model, we conducted also a quantitative evaluation on all four datasets.
-While keeping the frames of the test videos as before, we sample only every second frame during training.
-This means that the temporal gap between two frames during training is twice as high as for the test videos.
-Existing approaches cannot handle such a change without re-training the models.
-The results in Table \ref{tab:cont_pred} show that changing the sampling rate during training has nearly no impact on the mean SSIM for all datasets.
-This demonstrates that our approach learns an accurate continuous temporal model.